RKA2020/Maplet-GutData/README.md

 # **Starting the Analysis**

 Here, we will mention briefly the steps we followed in this analysis.
-For more detailed explanation please check the folders above.
+For a detailed explanation, please check the folders above.

 To start, we first loaded the "Metabolome_data.xlsx" data and annotations in R. We then preprocessed the data based on the three diagnosis and performed:(quotient normalization, imputation, and missing values filtering) and last generated an html report of the pre-processing results.
 The html report gives a summary output of all the functions/ tests performed on the data